 Set up in 2011 and incorporated in 2014, Colonial Capital Group Plc was to “take advantage” of dislocation in the US housing market in areas such as Chicago, and was offering investors in Colonial Capital Group 3 year bonds 12% interest and 100% of the investment funds back when redeemed.

-Several financial advisers and the FSCS have been paying out compensation for mis-sold investments via SIPPs and SSASs for a few years, with Get Claims Advice often leading the claim.
+Several financial advisers and the FSCS have been paying out compensation for mis-sold investments via SIPPs and SSASs for a few years, with Spencer Churchill Claims Advice often leading the claim on a No Win – No Fee* basis.

 Then you may have been mis-sold, and you could be able to make a claim for negligent SIPP advice.